bexilin/DVO_SLAM_with_SE_Sync/DVO_SLAM/README.md

 This will make ROS able to find our newly built packages.

-Now we can navigate to example folder and execute
+Now we can navigate to dvo_benchmark folder and execute

 ```
 roslaunch launch/benchmark.launch dataset:=<RGBD dataset folder>